GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-with-runai-and-podsnapshots.md

 To force a fresh "warm up" (for example, after a model update), delete the existing snapshots and the next pod will automatically create a new one.

-## Validated fast-restore walkthrough: Llama 3.1 8B on L4 and H100
+## Validated fast-restore walkthrough

-Everything in this section was measured end to end, on both an NVIDIA L4 and an NVIDIA H100, using the manifests in `kubernetes-manifests/online-inference-gpu/vllm-podsnapshot-fast-restore`.
+Everything in this section was measured end to end using the manifests in `kubernetes-manifests/online-inference-gpu/vllm-podsnapshot-fast-restore`: Llama 3.1 8B on both an NVIDIA L4 and an NVIDIA H100, and Gemma 4 31B on an H100.
 Each run was verified all the way through: checkpoint captured, pod deleted, replica restored from the snapshot, and a real completion served by the restored replica.